matt0x6F/hashpost/docs/Shared/Architecture/federation.md

 ## Overview

-HashPost implements a federated architecture that supports both hosted and external Personal Data Servers (PDS), following the AT Protocol specification.
+HashPost implements a partially federated architecture that supports both hosted and external Personal Data Servers (PDS), following the AT Protocol specification.
 This enables true decentralization while maintaining HashPost's forum functionality.

+**Status**: Partial Implementation - Basic external PDS authentication is implemented, but full federation features are still in development.

 ## Architecture Components